 Incorporating a traditional wedding tea ceremony in the wedding allows the bride and groom to pay their respect and gratitude to their family.
-This is why the Chinese Tea Ceremony is considered the most important Chinese wedding tradition.
+This is why the Chinese Tea Ceremony is one of the most important Chinese wedding tradition.
 In this event, the couple’s family will, in turn, bless the new chapter of their life as a married couple.
 Are you planning to have your upcoming Chinese wedding?
 Not sure how your wedding timeline should look like?
-Our Chinese wedding planner and team can perfectly assist you.
+Our Chinese American wedding planner and team can perfectly assist you.
 Check out our helpful wedding planning tips below:

 What should you prepare?